 Turin

+Turin is the fourth largest city in Italy.
+It’s also quite affordable for its size.
 Because of its size, there is always something to do no matter the time.
 People here will never get bored.

-Turin can cost up to €1,400 monthly for students.
-This can be pricey for an Italian city but it is home to multiple good public universities.
+Most ex-pats here quickly become friends with the locals, which is a great way to learn about Italian culture.
+Turin can cost up to €1,400 monthly for students, which can be pricey for an Italian city, but it is home to multiple good public universities.

 What Is The Cheapest University In Italy?